Ancient ostrich eggshell beads

 In this ancient place, at the earliest period of habitation, lived an artist engaged in a peculiar industry.
 The artist would scavenge ostrich shells from the valley and cut the shell fragments into circular beads.
 These beads, preserved under dust for 41,000 years, look unremarkable save for their abundance.
 They are yellow and speckled disks, no more than 6 millimeters across, with bore-holes through their centers.
 Today, there remain more than six hundred of the beads.
 The beads, useless as tools, beg explanation.
 They are an unusual kind of material; they mean something.
 They establish that the artist who made them was a cognitively modern human, and they mark the advent of the Late Stone Age.

-If you are reading my contribution to our time capsule, fifty thousand years from now, you may have just seen an aurora in the sky.
-You may have witnessed a meter-long sphere careening through the magnetosphere, then the planet’s atmosphere; perhaps it has been spotted by a tracking system and found floating in the middle of the South Pacific.
-Investigation uncovers artifacts stowed inside its hollow casing, technology similar to that found in ancient settlements.
-A group of people interested in past civilizations attempts to decipher its purpose.
-By calculating its trajectory and discovering its lack of on-board propulsion, it is clear that it was, in fact, launched 500 centuries ago.
+Fifty thousand years from now, you have just seen an aurora in the sky.
+A meter-long sphere has careened through the magnetosphere, then the planet’s atmosphere.
+Perhaps it has been spotted by a tracking system and found floating in the middle of the South Pacific.
+Investigation has uncovered artifacts stowed inside its hollow casing, technology similar to that found in ancient settlements.
+A group of people interested in past civilizations have attempted to decipher its purpose.
+By calculating its trajectory and discovering its lack of on-board propulsion, it is clear that it was launched 500 centuries ago.

-But, as always, why?
+But why was the sphere launched?
 The group argues about this for some time.
 One of the members points out after some thought that the civilization that produced the sphere had acquired knowledge of the laws of gravitation, electricity and magnetism, and quantum mechanics.
-In addition, the sphere is pristine, and its contents have been preserved against the radiation of outer space by a layered metallic casing and vacuum seals.
-Whatever the meaning of the sphere’s launch and subsequent return, whatever its contents, it has another message for right now: it was planned.
+In addition, the sphere is pristine, and its contents have been preserved against the radiation of outer space by a layered metallic casing and vacuum seals; whatever the meaning of the sphere’s launch and subsequent return, it was planned.